quiltdata/iac/README.md

 locals {
   name                = ""
   // Place a local copy of your CloudFormation YAML Template at build_file_path
-  // manager and check it into git build_file_path     = ""
+  // and check it into git
+  build_file_path     = ""
   quilt_web_host      = ""
 }